ZILtoid1991/pixelperfectengine/docs/formats/imbc.md

 Identifier: `DEVLIST`

 *Binary Layout:* Each device entry consists of a 16 bit device ID, a byte for string length, and a UTF8 string.
+Should be padded to be on the boundary of four bytes.

 *Human-readable Layout:*